 Next up is my cauldron.
 I actually bought it at a yard sale last year.
 It is old and beat up and perfect!
 I added the Witch’s Brew label and some cheesecloth to the inside.

 You can add these to your Halloween decor quickly and with things you may already have around the house.
 I did not buy anything for this one and I think it looks amazing.
+Plus with a free printable spell book page, it is cheaper than ever to add something amazing and scary to your Halloween decor this year.

 Love this Macbeth themed Halloween decor and want more ideas?
 Try the links below!